-From the Oman Off-road Explorer book, we took two suggestions to follow – to see the waterfall and to swim in the natural pools.
+From the Oman Off-road Explorer book, we took two suggestions: to see the waterfall and swim in the natural pools.
 We did not find the waterfall.
 Maybe it was too dry.
-Instead of that, we enjoyed spectacular views of the wadi and mountains and also saw the village life on the shores of the wadi.
+Instead, we enjoyed spectacular views of the wadi and mountains and saw the village life on the shores of the wadi.

-We headed towards Nizwa and planned to visit Wahiba sands as it was only a few kilometers from the road.
-At Al Minatrib we turned to the left and after five kilometers it was only dunes and a large open space.
+We headed towards Nizwa and planned to visit Wahiba sands, which was only a few kilometers from the road.
+At Al Minatrib, we turned to the left, and after five kilometers, it was only dunes and ample open space.
 The dunes are uniform in height at 100 meters from trough to peak.
 The area of Wahiba sand measures 80 km from east to west and 180 km from north to south.

 We drove to his home, where he lives with his wife and five kids.
 He asked to enter the tent, and his wife served coffee and some Bedouin sweets (from dates) to taste.
-We had a very pleasant conversation about their life in the desert.
+We had a delightful conversation about their life in the desert.
 Afterward, the kids brought the bag with souvenirs for sale.
 We bought some.
-Then the Bedouin offered a camel ride and also the possibility to sleep there.
+Then the Bedouin offered a camel ride and the possibility of sleeping there.
 We agreed on a camel ride but declined to sleep at their home.

-The camel ride was an interesting experience.
-Although short, it was pleasant and the camel skin felt warm and soft.
+The camel ride was an exciting experience.
+Although short, it was pleasant, and the camel skin felt warm and soft.
 Bedouin children looked happy, wealthy, and friendly.
 We felt like good friends at their home.

 We had dinner at Arab World Restaurant (on the Muscat-Nizwa highway, near Tanuf Residency).
 It was a popular place, the food was good again, and the cost for dinner for four people (main course, water, and fresh juice cocktails) was 10 OMR (20 EUR).

 Just before going to dinner, we had an accident.
 On the Muscat-Nizwa highway, just a few kilometers before the center of Nizwa, the road is divided into three.
-We thought that there were two roads in one direction and two in the other, but this was different.
-We tried to make a u-turn and appeared on a two-direction road, but we did not notice a car coming from the left.
+We thought there were two roads in one direction and two in the other, but this was different.
+We tried to make a U-turn and appeared on a two-direction highway, but we did not notice a car coming from the left.
 We grazed the Toyota Avensis car.
-Avensis stopped and so did we.
-We were quite worried about the incident.
+Avensis stopped, and so did we.
+We were pretty worried about the incident.
 The driver did not speak English.
 The situation was quite scary.
 Fortunately, the other car had only rubber stripes at the rear door.

-The driver of a Toyota Avensis called somebody who appeared to be the owner of the car.
+The driver of a Toyota Avensis called somebody who appeared to be the car’s owner.
 We explained the situation and offered cash compensation for the accident.
 The owner said that he does not want anything if it is only rubber stripes.
 We agreed to call him three hours later so that he could check the car.

-At that time, we used to have lunch, check the hotel, and go to the Golden Tulip hotel for a beer.
-It is quite difficult to get a beer in Oman.
-In supermarkets (Lulu, Carrefour), you can only buy alcohol-free beer.
-“Proper” beer is sold only in international hotels and bigger restaurants (we did not try this option).
+We used to have lunch, check the hotel, and go to the Golden Tulip hotel for a beer.
+It isn’t easy to get a beer in Oman.
+You can only buy alcohol-free beer in supermarkets (Lulu, Carrefour).
+“Proper” beer is sold only in international hotels and more prominent restaurants (we did not try this option).
 That night we needed a beer and, therefore, we drove about 10 km to Golden Tulip Nizwa, about 10 km from Safari Hotel.
 We found two bears in the garden.
-As we were driving and we wanted to take the beers with us, we asked the waiter to open only one can.
+As we went and wanted to take the beers with us, we asked the waiter to open only one can.
 They are not allowed to sell the beer for take-away.
 During the second order, we also made a telephone call to the owner of the Toyota Avensis.
-The owner said that he agreed that this was only rubber dust and “I do not want anything from you, my brother”.
+The owner said that he agreed that this was only rubber dust and “I do not want anything from you, my brother.”

 This day was full of only very positive memories from Oman.